preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/user-management-bp/index.rst

-User Management - business profile settings
+User Management - business profile
 =============================================

 **This option is available in Omnia 7.5.
 Work on this set of options is just started.**